 With 30 years experience developing tools for the speech and voice community, PENTAX Medical offers complete, quality solutions for otolaryngologists, and speech language pathologists.
 These include renowned digital stroboscopy systems, cost-effective general endoscopy systems, and swallowing and speech assessment products.
 PENTAX Medical provides a broad array of well-engineered, reliable products for improved patient care.

 The top-ranked University of Washington Department of Speech & Hearing Sciences is committed to the science of communication.
-We are part of the Natural Sciences division of the College of Arts and Sciences.
-Our research and our courses address the fundamental aspects of communication—hearing, speech, and language—as well as the causes and treatment of disorders such as childhood speech sound disorders, aphasia, stuttering, voice disorders, and hearing loss.
-We operate the UW Speech and Hearing Clinic, a clinical training and research facility that is integral to our department and serves those affected by communication disorders within our community.
+It is part of the Natural Sciences division of the College of Arts and Sciences.
+Its research and courses address the fundamental aspects of communication—hearing, speech, and language—as well as the causes and treatment of disorders such as childhood speech sound disorders, aphasia, stuttering, voice disorders, and hearing loss.
+The department operates the UW Speech and Hearing Clinic, a clinical training and research facility that is integral to the department and serves those affected by communication disorders within the community.